einfachniemmand/hiboux/README.md

 # hiboux
 A simple german-french vocab trainer with integrated ai-features for researching words or grammar.
 After finalizing an update, I will release it here and on [this website](https://hiboux.fwh.is/).
-Later on, I will add auto-update to the android application.

 [Back to my main profile](https://github.com/einfachniemmand)